5 Myths about Sport Psychology

 No!
 Not usually!
 Sport Psychology support comes in a range of shapes and sizes depending on your needs.
-When we work with individual sportsmen and women, we often meet in a venue that the athlete is happy with.
+When I work with individual sportsmen and women, I often meet in a venue that the athlete is happy with.
 This could be a space at their training venue, a meeting room or even a coffee shop (some of those have couches!).

 2. Sport Psychology is only for Elite or Professional athletes

 Nope!
 An increasing number of elite / professional athletes and teams use the services of a Sport Psychology practitioner, but the good news is that it’s available to all!
-We work with a huge range of people from grassroots right up to elite, and you can see some examples on our Testimonials page.
+I work with a huge range of people from grassroots right up to elite, and you can see some examples on my portfolio page.

 3. It doesn’t work

 It does!
 There is a whole heap of academic research from a range of sports and lots of different levels to challenge this argument.
 Sport Psychology can benefit performance and assist athletes in lots of different ways.
 Often, its about finding what works best for you by finding a practitioner and approach that is best suited to your needs.

 Nooooo!
 Like any Sport Science service there will be a cost attached to it, but it doesn’t have to be expensive.
 One of the main reasons that I set up ithinksport was to make Sport Psychology more accessible by providing affordable services.
 This is part of the reason why I'm developing a range of online workshops and webinars so that I can reach more people without cost being a barrier.